adrianbj/TracyDebugger/docs/debug-methods.md

 ## barDumpBig

-The default `maxDepth` and `maxLength` settings are set to 3 and 150, respectively.
+The default `maxDepth`, `maxLength`, `maxItems` settings are set to 3, 150, and 100, respectively.
 This ensure faster rendering performance and is often all you need.
 You can of course use the `$options` parameter in `bd()` calls to adjust to your exact needs, but this method provides a quick shortcut to a "deeper and longer" version that should be enough in most circumstances.

-Shortcut to `bd($var, $title, array('maxDepth' => 6, 'maxLength' => 9999))`
+Shortcut to `bd($var, $title, array('maxDepth' => 6, 'maxLength' => 9999, 'maxItems' => 250))`

 #### Parameters
 ```php